hoangwy/chatterbox_tts/DOCKER.md

 1. Check Docker is running: `docker info`
 2. Ensure sufficient disk space
 3. Try building without cache: `docker build --no-cache`

+### Audio Directory Issues
+If you encounter permission errors with audio file creation:
+1. Ensure the `output` directory exists on the host: `mkdir -p ./output`
+2. Check directory permissions: `ls -la ./output`
+3. Run the test script inside the container: `docker exec -it <container> python test_audio_directory.py`
+4. The code automatically falls back to the current directory if the output directory is not writable

 ## Development